№07cli toolsby tapan meena

 1. Fetch the current schedule using your account cookies.

-5. Book it, or join the waitlist when it’s full and waitlisting is on.
+7. Book the first permitted class, or join its waitlist when waitlisting is enabled.

 Authentication Without Storing a Password

-The trickiest question with any “book it for me” tool is auth.
+The trickiest question with any “book it for me” tool is authentication.
 I didn’t want to automate a login flow or store credentials.
-Cult.fit already authenticates my browser with session cookies, so CultBot just reuses them.
+Cult.fit already authenticates my browser with session cookies, so CultBot reuses them.

 You open DevTools, right-click any request to cult.fit, choose Copy as cURL, and paste the whole command into .env as CURL_COMMAND.
 A small parser pulls out exactly the headers and cookies the API needs: